olankens/msgstyle/README.md

 <p><img src="GITHUB.png" height="100%"></p>

-A Git commit message style enforcer that validates your commit messages against a set of opinionated rules.
+Git commit message style enforcer that validates your commit messages against a set of opinionated rules.
 This tool ensures consistency and clarity in your commit history by checking message length, format, and content.

 ---